SulyunLee/FreeCodeCamp/javascript.md

 var data = array[1];
 ```

+* Variables which are defined outside of a function block have global scope.<br>
+Variables which are used without the ```var``` keyword are automatically created in the global scope.

 * ```.pop()``` function:<br>
 Pop a value off of the end of an array.
 Any type of data structure can be popped off of an array - numbers, strings, even nested arrays.